jhufton770/RepData_PeerAssessment1/PA1_template.md

 level at the center of the histogram.
 That frequency count (for the later change) was increased by the 8 days for which the imputed values were used.

+Note that there remain two days with near zero number of steps.
+This results in two days for which there is a near 0 number of steps appearing the histogram above.
+In this data set the maximum sum of daily steps is 21194, which agrees with the frequency counts (e.g. Days) at 20,000 steps or more in the histogram.

 We now re-calculate the mean and median steps for each day in the dataset, this time including the imputed data for the eight days missing data in the original dataset.

-Note that there remain two days with near zero number of steps.
-This results in two days for which there is a near 0 number of steps.
-In this data set the maximum sum of daily steps is 21194 (note this value is computed and displayed in-line), which agrees with the frequency counts at 20,000 steps or more in the histogram.

 ###Mean Daily Steps with Imputed Missing Values